redis-developer/basic-redis-rate-limiting-demo-nodejs/README.md

 ## How it works

-This app has been build usigng `exoress-rate-limit` and `rate-limit-redis` library which will block connections from a client after surpassing certain amount of requests (default: 10) per time (default: 10 sec)
+This app has been build using `exoress-rate-limit` and `rate-limit-redis` library which will block connections from a client after surpassing certain amount of requests (default: 10) per time (default: 10 sec)

 The application will return after each request the following headers.
 That will let the user know how many requests they have remaining before the run over the limit.